luckyframework/lucky/UPGRADE_NOTES.md

 - Update `config/database.cr`

-Put this inside of the `LuckyRecord::Repo.configure do` block:
+Put this inside of the `LuckyRecord::Repo.configure do |settings|` block:

 ```
 # In development and test, raise an error if you forget to preload associations